truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/40-linked-discourses-with-moggallana.md

 direct knowledge with help from the Teacher, it's me."

 <!--pg-->
-### N 40.8 A Question About the Dimension of Neither Perception Nor Non-Perception *Nevasaññānāsaññāyatanapañhāsutta*
+### SN 40.8 A Question About the Dimension of Neither Perception Nor Non-Perception *Nevasaññānāsaññāyatanapañhāsutta*

 "They speak of this thing called the 'dimension of neither perception nor non-perception'.
 What is the dimension of neither perception nor